 Let’s stay with media controls for a minute.
 Google Assistant talks to both TVs with a Chromecast plugged or built in as well as speakers with Chromecast Audio functionality – you can buy this as a $35 add-on just like the TV dongle.
 Voice controls for playing, pausing etc work for a small range of apps including YouTube, Netflix and Google Photos as well as CBS and the CW in the US.

-And now you can set up Voice Match profiles for the Netflix profiles of everyone in the house so that when you speak, you get your own Netflix account - that's something Alexa can't do yet.
+And now you can set up Voice Match profiles for the Spotify and Netflix profiles of everyone in the house so that when you speak, you get your own account.

 Google Assistant is also built in to Android TVs from brands like Sony's 4K range, Philips' OLED TVs and LG's new 4K TVs.
 So you will find a 'mic' button on the remote control or you can navigate to the search/mic icon at the top of the smart TV home screen to start talking to your set - no wake word here.